mt-cs/mt-cs/README.md

 - 💻 &nbsp; I’m looking for SWE Internship and AI/ML open source projects to contribute to!
 - 💬 &nbsp; How to reach me: https://www.linkedin.com/in/marisatania/
 - 🦄 &nbsp; Pronouns: She/ Her/ Hers
-- 🌭 &nbsp; Hotdog and not hotdog
+- 🌭 &nbsp; Hotdog and Not hotdog

 ![hotdog](https://user-images.githubusercontent.com/60201466/113470898-9fb72e00-940d-11eb-99f1-8ae83044a2aa.gif)